Becoming An Internet Marketing Coach

 Have You Used An Internet Marketing Coach?

-In fact, if you HAVE taken coaching, yet feel you still have more to learn (and who doesn’t) this collection of coaching recommendations could be your chance to make this your break-through year.
+So, if you HAVE taken coaching, yet feel you still have more to learn (and who doesn’t) this collection of coaching recommendations could be your chance to make this your break-through year.

 What have your experiences of coaching been?
 I hope you will share your story in the comments below.